Xiliris/-xiliris-express-routing/readme.md

 - Automatically loads all `.js` files in a specified directory and its subdirectories as routes.
 - Supports nested routes based on the directory structure.
 - Provides logging functionality to track the loading process.
+- Allows the application of middleware to specific routes for enhanced functionality and control.
 - Ignores files starting with an underscore and directories surrounded by parentheses.

 ## Installation